coozoo/qtjsondiff/README.md

 ## Build from sources

-You should have preinstalled QT5 (version 5.12 if you want to use older one you need to modify few lines).
+You should have preinstalled Qt6 (it can be build with latest Qt5).
 Open in QTcreator the QTjsonDiff.pro file and compile it (you will get something).

 ### MAC OS